shubhampathak/autosetup/README.md

 ## Note

 Tested on Ubuntu 16.04, Ubuntu 18.04, Kali Linux Vagrant boxes, but it should work with other Debian based distributions as well.

+## Contributions

+We hope that you will consider contributing to autosetup.
+Please read this short overview [Contribution Guidelines](https://github.com/shubhampathak/autosetup/blob/master/CONTRIBUTING.md) for some information about how to get started